Next-Gen App & Browser Testing Cloud

 Trusted by 2 Mn+ QAs & Devs to accelerate their release cycles

-An effective enterprise test automation program unifies three reinforcing capabilities:
+An effective enterprise secure test automation program unifies three reinforcing capabilities.
+Missing any one of them creates a gap that compounds over time.

-The most effective enterprise testing programs use a hybrid model pairing code-first frameworks for fast developer feedback with AI-native platforms for end-to-end, cross-team coverage.
+The most effective enterprise programs use a hybrid model: open-source frameworks for fast developer feedback at the unit and API layer, combined with an AI-native platform for end-to-end cross-team coverage and centralized governance.

 Design for security from day one.
 The foundational principle: enforce role separation, encrypt data in transit and at rest, sign build and test artifacts, and centralize assets with least-privilege access.